jdybuncio/dsi_capstone_1/README.md

 ### Cross Validation

-Using StratifiedKFold because it preserves the percentage of samples from each class.
+Using SKLearn's StratifiedKFold to preserves the percentage of samples from each class.

 ## Test Metric: F1 Score
 Since the hypothesis that students who are in a relationship simply perform differently than those who are not in a relationship is two-tailed in nature, it's equally desirable to reduce false positives and false negatives.